How to Apply

 Pitzer College welcomes students from around the globe as part of its commitment to intercultural understanding.

-Non-Traditional Applicants (New Resources Students)
+Non-Traditional Applicants (New Resource Students)

 Re-admission Applicants